Scaling laws for very large neural nets

 2 Big transformers

 One fun result comes from Transformer language models.
 An interesting observation way back in 2020 was that there seemed to be an unexpected trade-off where you can go faster by training a bigger network.
-Indeed, there is a whole family of observations in this vein trying to identify actual scaling behaviour.
+I think this paper was ground zero of modern scaling studies, which try to identify and predict optimal trade-offs and ultimate performance under different scaling (of compute, data, parameters) regimes.

 nostalgebraist summarises Henighan et al. (2020);Kaplan et al. (2020):